bendevlin18/bendevlin18.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD Candidate in Psychology and Neuroscience at Duke University.
-As a member of Staci Bilbo's lab, my primary interests are focused on how the immune system (specifically microglial cells in the brain) interacts with the brain in development and disease.
+I am currently working as a Postdoctoral scholar at Duke University following my PhD work as a Graduate student in Dr. Staci Bilbo's lab.
+My primary research interests are focused on how the immune system (specifically microglial cells in the brain) interact with the brain in development and disease.
+I enjoy coding and have extensive experience with wet-lab neuroscience techniques and questions.
+I have received both private and public funding for my work, and have published findings in many high-impact journals including Immunity and Nature Metabolism.

 I received my B.S. in Psychology and Neuroscience from Allegheny College in 2019.
 While there, I worked with Dr. Jeffrey Cross and Dr. Jeffrey Hollerman studying the effects of prenatal valproic acid exposure (environmental toxin) impacts the brain and behavior in rats.
 I also participated in two summer research fellowships and the University of Pittsburgh with Dr. Michael Palladino where I studied mitochondrial encephalomyopathies in fruit flies, and with Dr. Caroline Runyan where we studied sensory integration in mice.

 Outside of research, I am passionate about teaching in the classroom, mentoring in the lab, and making data more accessible to other scientists and the public.

 ---